LOD-Onderwijsregistratie/LOD2XMI/documentation/readMe.md

 2  Rich datatypes (canonical)

-  A rich datatype is a datatype at a national level that is made available for re-use without the need to define it again in an other environment..
+  A rich datatype is a datatype at a national level that is made available for re-use without the need to define it again in an other environment.

 ![](https://github.com/LOD-Onderwijsregistratie/LOD2XMI/blob/master/source/examples/metamodel/figuur08.JPG "figure 8.
 Rich datatype")